What Is Greenwashing? Top Examples You Need To Know

 Organisations can use the deceptive tactic of greenwashing to deceive consumers who prefer environmentally-friendly products and services - this is when they invest more in marketing themselves as caring for the environment than actually doing so.
 It’s a shallow ploy that misleads the public, allocating their resources towards superficial messaging instead of enacting meaningful change.

 From a corporate performance perspective, environmental, social and governance (ESG) ratings are evolving quickly to provide a reliable indicator of transition to sustainability, although “tightening” of what constitutes ESG compliance is still a work in progress, and examples of greenwashed funds are relatively common.
-From the consumer perspective, here we will explain greenwashing, along with some popular greenwash examples and what brands can do to avoid it.
+From the consumer perspective, here we will explain greenwashing, along with some popular greenwash examples and what brands can do to avoid it, including how they can genuinely reduce their carbon footprint, mitigate the impacts of climate crisis as well as uphold environmental stewardship.

 What Is Greenwashing?